• Skip to main content

 Why You'll Love This Recipe

-• It’s a one pot dish meaning there is less to clean up.
+• This arroz doce recipe is a one pot dish meaning there is less to clean up.

 • Its simple to make and tastes delicious!